-We are very excited to confirm Seattle’s best known Pre School Teacher, Blogger and now author of his first book, Tom Hobson (aka Teacher Tom) for the Wild Things’ Annual Workshop in 2018.
+We are very excited to confirm Seattle’s best known Pre School Teacher, Blogger and now author of his first book, Tom Hobson (aka Teacher Tom) for the Wild Things’ Annual Workshops in 2018.

 For the past 15 years Teacher Tom has taught at Woodland Park Cooperative, a small play based cooperative preschool in Seattle’s Fremont neighbourhood.
 In 2009, Tom wanted an outlet for his observations about the daily happenings of his school and so began blogging as a way of starting a conversation with himself.
 Nine years later and the result - Teacher Tom’s Blog - has become a worldwide phenomenon amongst early childhood educators and parents with a readership of 250,000 following his musings on the theory and practice of play based learning.